top of page

 Viral cultures and RT-PCR testing can be performed on serum, CSF, and tissue specimens that are collected early in the course of illness, and can confirm an infection.
 Immunohistochemistry can detect WNV antigen in tissue biopsy specimens.
 Initial negative results of these tests do not rule out a WNV infection.

 There are no specific treatments for WNV disease, other than supportive management.
 Patients with meningitis may require pain control for headaches, antiemetics and IV rehydration as needed for nausea and vomiting.
 Patients with encephalitis require ICU monitoring for the development of elevated intracranial pressure and seizures.
-WNV encephalitis or WNV poliomyelitis patients should be monitored for the ability to protect their airway from aspiration (swallowed liquids or saliva going into the lung and causing pneumonia.).
+WNV encephalitis or WNV poliomyelitis patients should be monitored for the ability to protect their airway from aspiration (swallowed liquids or saliva going into the lung and causing pneumonia).
 Acute neuromuscular respiratory failure may develop in WNV poliomyelitis requiring prolonged ventilatory support.

 Conclusion